 My co-founder, Sam, and I always thought it would be so much easier if we could just see how moms in our community rated products we’re researching, and what they recommend.

-Jump forward a few months and we launched our first Minimum Viable Product.
+A few months later we launched our first Minimum Viable Product.
 We invited moms from Seattle to join.
 The idea was very simple - rate products you’re familiar with to help others, see top products among moms in Seattle.
-We called it ‘HelpMomChose.com'.
 The goal of the MVP was to check two assumptions: 1) That moms will come to this kind of content.
 2) That moms will share from their own experience.

 The goal of the MVP was to check two assumptions: 1) That moms will come to this kind of content.
 2) That moms will share from their own experience.